croxton/imgixer/README.md

 #### lossless
 The lossless parameter enables delivery of lossless images in formats that support lossless compression (JPEG XR and WEBP).
 Valid values are `true` and `false`.

+#### radius
+Used to specify the image corner radius in pixels.
+The background of rounded images will be transparent.

+Note:
+* Imagekit: if you have specified a border, it will not be rounded.

 #### rot
 Rotates the image by degrees according to the value specified.
-Valid values are in the range `0 – 359`, and rotation is counter-clockwise with `0` (the default) at the top of the image.
+Valid values are in the range 0 – 359, and rotation is counter-clockwise with 0 (the default) at the top of the image.

 #### sat=-100
 Outputs a fully desaturated grayscale image.

-Note: Imagekit desaturates borders and background fill colours, as well as the original image.
+#### sharp - sharpen
+Sharpens the image using luminance (which only affects the black and white values), providing crisp detail with minimal color artifacts.

+Recommended values are in the range 0 – 100.
+The default value is 0, which leaves the image unchanged.

 #### trim
 Trims the image to remove a uniform border around the image.